Otak-otak: Regional varieties

 There are different varieties of otak-otak originating from different regions.
-Although otak-otak is traditionally made with fish meat, modern versions of otak-otak may use crab or prawn meat or even fish head.
+Although otak-otak is traditionally made with fish meat, modern versions of otak-otak may use crab or prawn meat or fish heads.

 In Indonesia, otak-otak is commonly associated with Palembang, South Sumatra.
-However, other regions in Indonesia are also popular for their otak-otak recipes, such as in Jakarta and Makassar.
+However, other regions in Indonesia are also known for their otak-otak recipes, such as Jakarta and Makassar.
 In Palembang, people eat otak-otak with cuko (Palembangese sweet and sour spicy vinegar sauce), while across the strait on Bangka Belitung islands, the slightly different sour cuko sauce is made with a mixture of vinegar, shrimp paste and fermented soybean paste.
-In Jakarta and Makassar however, it is enjoyed with spicy peanut sauce.
+In Jakarta and Makassar, it is enjoyed with spicy peanut sauce.

+In Tanjungpinang, Bintan Island, otak-otak is generally made from fish and cuttlefish meat; also typical of this area is the use of fish bones.
+It is mixed with spices and wrapped using coconut leaves.

 The otak-otak from southern Peninsular Malaysia and Singapore is wrapped up as a thin slice using banana or coconut leaf and grilled over a charcoal fire.
 As a result, it ends up drier and with a more distinct smoky fish aroma.
 Unlike the pale white colouration of most Indonesian otak-otak, otak-otak from Malaysia and Singapore is reddish-orange from the use of chilli paste and often heavily spiced.